 - Conviction for possession or sale of illegal drugs and federal financial aid eligibility

 - Other important resources and information for grants, loans and the application process

 - Copyright Policy and Standards of Conduct

 - Drug and Alcohol Abuse Prevention

-- NIU annually distributes to each student and employee standards of conduct that clearly prohibit the unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees on the intuition’s property or as part of any the insertion’s activities, applicable legal sanctions, health risks, available counseling, treatment, rehabilitation programs and the institution’s sanctions for violation of the related standards of conduct.
+- NIU annually distributes to each student and employee standards of conduct that clearly prohibit the unlawful possession, use or distribution of illicit drugs and alcohol by students and employees on the institution’s property or as part of any the institution’s activities, applicable legal sanctions, health risks, available counseling, treatment, rehabilitation programs and the institution’s sanctions for violation of the related standards of conduct.

 Any coeducational institution of higher education that participates in a federal student aid program and has an intercollegiate athletics program is required to publish an annual Equity in Athletics Report.
-This report contains participation rates, financial support, academic success rate, and other information on its men's and women's intercollegiate athletic programs.
-This report is available from the Equity in Athletics page on the Office of Postsecondary Education Web site.
-The graduation rate of NIU’s athletes can be found on the NCAA website by selecting Northern Illinois University from the school drop down box.
+This report contains participation rates, financial support, academic success rate and other information on its men's and women's intercollegiate athletic programs.
+This report is available from the Equity in Athletics page on the Office of Postsecondary Education website.
+The graduation rate of NIU athletes can be found on the NCAA website.